SakibKhan1/reddit-sentiment-tracker/README.md

 All required Python packages are specified in the included `requirements.txt` file.
 Simply install them with `pip install -r requirements.txt`.

 ---
+## ✅ User Stories

+The following **required** functionality is implemented:

+- ✅ User can **enter a keyword and subreddit** into the input fields on the homepage
+- ✅ User can **submit the form** to trigger a sentiment analysis using Reddit's top 30 hot posts
+- ✅ The app fetches **comments from all posts**, filters them for keyword mentions, and classifies sentiment as positive or negative
+- ✅ Results display a **count of total, positive, and negative mentions** along with example words
+- ✅ User sees a **bar chart visualization** that distinguishes sentiment categories
+- ✅ The app provides a clean **dark-themed UI** featuring NBA imagery and branding
+- ✅ Includes a **"Analyze another keyword"** button to restart the flow

+---

+## Optional Features

+- ✅ Keyword sentiment is based on **custom positive and negative slang dictionaries**
+- ✅ Sentiment scoring uses **simple NLP logic** with manually curated vocabulary
+- ✅ Default subreddit is **pre-filled as "nba"** but can be changed manually
+- ✅ Supports **real-time chart rendering** using `matplotlib` and `base64` encoding
+- ✅ Displays **loading notice** when processing large amounts of comments

+---

+## Additional Features

+- ✅ Custom UI built with **Flask templates** and static assets
+- ✅ **Matplotlib charts** rendered on the server and embedded into HTML
+- ✅ NBA-themed styling with image backgrounds and branding consistency
+- ✅ Clear modular separation between logic, templates, and configuration
+- ✅ Environment variables (`.env`) used to protect Reddit API credentials

+---

 ## Screenshots of my project